Christopher-Hayes/opiate-help/README.md

-# opioidct
+# opioidct.com

-A web application that provides useful information to families and addicts in an integrated form.
+Angular app built for the 2018 Connecticut Tech Challenge.

+Prompt: Built a web app to help addicts and their families affected by the Opioid Crisis.